Milorad Mažić: 2014–2016

 Having refereed the Champions League round-of-16 return leg in March 2015 between Borussia Dortmund and Juventus, Mažić was awarded the quarter-final first leg between Atlético Madrid and Real Madrid.
 The match ended 0–0 and he handed out five yellow cards.
 After the match Mario Suárez, who received one of the cards, said "The referee is very bad.
 They can't use a Serbian referee for these type of games".
 This was taken by some as an ethnic slur.
 Mario Suárez later apologized, tweeting that he just meant "that games of this magnitude should be given to a referee from one of the big leagues".
 However, after that match, Mažić was positively evaluated.
-Mažić later refereed the Europa League semi-final return leg in mid-May, his third time being involved in a match at this stage of competition, between Dnipro and Napoli that was played in Kyiv instead of Dnipropetrovsk due to the Ukrainian conflict.
+Mažić later refereed the Europa League semi-final return leg in mid-May, his third time being involved in a match at this stage of competition, between Dnipro and Napoli that was played in Kyiv instead of Dnipropetrovsk due to the War in Donbas.

 In July 2015 Mažić got hired by the Egyptian FA to referee the country's biggest league derby between Cairo cross-town rivals Al Ahly and Zamalek.
 The match of the Egyptian Premier League was played on 22 July 2015 in a neutral venue in Alexandria without a crowd.
 Mažić was appointed in February 2016 to referee the UEFA Europa League match between Manchester United and Liverpool at the Old Trafford Stadium, and was the only non-British referee alongside Carlos Velasco Carballo to referee the derby between these two giants.